ESAOpenSR/SEN2NEON/README.md

 ## Citation

-If you use SEN2NEON in your research, please cite the preprint:
+If you use SEN2NEON in your research, please cite:

 ```
-@article{donike2024sen2neon,
-  title={Quantitative Benchmarking of Multispectral Sentinel-2 Super-Resolution with SEN2NEON},
-  author={Donike, Simon and Aybar, Cesar and Contreras, Julio and Gómez-Chova, Luis},
-  year={2024},
-  journal={arXiv preprint arXiv:XXXX.XXXXX}
-}
+coming soon
 ```